projekt-opal/hackathon/chat.md

 ## Video chat

-* If you are working in teams and need a video chat e.g. for sharing screens, we recommend [Jitsi](https://meet.jit.si/).
+* If you are working in teams and need a video chat (e.g. for sharing screens) we recommend [Jitsi](https://meet.jit.si/).

 ## Misc